thrawn01/hubble/README.md

 nova prod -o cust-user-name list
 ```

-# How about running a command accross multiple environments?
+## How about running a command across multiple environments?
 You can define a section in ```~/.hubblerc``` as a meta section.
 The meta section tells hubble to source all the environment variables in the current
 section, then source and run a command for each section listed in the meta list.